zhu1090093659/requesthunt-mcp-server/README.md

 - **AI topic expansion** - automatically expand your query to related topics
 - **Realtime scraping** - fetch fresh data from Reddit, X, and GitHub
 - **Filter by topic/category** - narrow down to specific products or categories
-- **Trending tags** - discover what's hot in the feature request space

 ## Quick Start